So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 Be sure to also connect with people who offer complementary products or services as you.
 So if either of you ever want to down the line, it’s a lot easier then to form strategic business partnerships.

 The more connections you build, the bigger your network will grow and that network will be valuable for you for years to come.

 I’m not Hawaiian, but this is the big kahuna.

-It may be cliché, but nothing will meaningfully move forward if you don’t believe in yourself.
+It may be cliché, but nothing will meaningfully move forward if you don’t believe in yourself at your core.

 If you struggle with imposter syndrome or self-doubt, that happens even to the best of us.
 Feel your feelings.
-By all means, sit with them and journal them out.
-But the key is to not let them stop you from doing ~the things you know you should be doing if you ever want to achieve your dreams.
+By all means, please sit with them and journal them out.
+But the key is to not let them stop you from doing the things you know you should be doing if you ever want to achieve your dreams.

-When things are hard, always come back to why you’re doing this.
+When things feel hard, always come back to why you’re doing this.
 Is it time and financial freedom?
-More time with your family?
+More quality time with your family?
 The flexibility to travel and work remotely?

 This is such a loaded question – it depends on so many factors!
 Do you have the resources and time to invest in starting an ecommerce business?
 Do you have a high-demand skill (or one you can learn) that you can offer to people looking to outsource for that skill?
 Or you can learn social media ads and try to start dropshipping.
 There are so many possibilities!

 Here’s an exercise that’ll help if you’re stuck: